wecoyote5/hubitat-MyLocation/README.md

 status - activity reported by the phone (in a vehicle, walking, running, etc)\
 confidence - confidence in % about the above status\
 statusSet - the last time the status changed\
-geoWKT - The lat and long in WKT format that can be used in google maps
+geoWKT - The lat and long in WKT format that can be used in google maps\
+name - If configured on the device, this is the name of the presence zone the device currently resides